MANGNEK/CI-CD_Simple/README.md

 # CI-CD_Simple
-Testing_and_leanring how to CI/CD withj self-host
+Testing_and_leanring how to CI/CD with self-host